200 g Marie biscuits

 In a mixing bowl, using hand blender beat the cream cheese, mascarpone and sugar on medium-high speed until light and fluffy, about 3 minutes, scraping down the sides of the bowl occasionally with spatula.
 Add the salt, vanilla and lemon zest and juice; beat on medium speed until combined.

 Add the eggs, one at a time, beating after each addition until just combined.
 Scrape down the sides of the bowl and mix again.
 Next fold in the dark chocolate chips.
-Then add the dashes of tobasco sauce and fold to mix well.
+Then add dashes of Tabasco sauce, and fold to mix well.

 Pour the cream cheese mixture over the crust and spread evenly.
 Then add the white chocolate chips; gentle press in slightly and sprinkle Baharat powder on top.
 Bake for 1 hour 10 minutes, or until the center of the cake still moves just slightly.
 Switch off oven and leave the cheesecake in the oven with door close for 20 minutes.